desec-io/desec-stack/docs/domains.rst

       endpoint, see https://doc.powerdns.com/md/httpapi/api_spec/#cryptokeys.
       We look at each active ``cryptokey_resource`` (``active`` is true) and then use the ``dnskey``, ``ds``, ``flags``, and ``keytype`` fields.

+.. _`minimum TTL`:

+``minimum_ttl``
+    :Access mode: read-only

+    Smallest TTL that can be used in an `RRset <RRset object_>`__.
+The value is set automatically by the server.

+    If you would like to use lower TTL values, you can apply for an exception by contacting support.
+We reserve the right to reject applications at our discretion.

 ``name``
     :Access mode: read, write-once (upon domain creation)